adityabliss25/Library-Management-System/docs/OOP_Basics_Documentation.md

-# Library Management System Documentation**
+# Library Management System Documentation

-1. Project Overview and Objectives
+## 1. Project Overview and Objectives
 The objective of this project was to apply Object-Oriented Programming (OOP) principles to model a functional Library Management System.
 The system manages a collection of books and library members, ensuring data is organized through class structures rather than simple primitive variables.

-Technical Requirements Met
+### Technical Requirements Met
-Classes and Objects: Created Book and Member classes to represent real-world entities.
+• Classes and Objects: Created Book and Member classes to represent real-world entities.

-Encapsulation: Used private access modifiers for data hiding and provided public getters and setters for controlled data access.
+• Encapsulation: Used private access modifiers for data hiding and provided public getters and setters for controlled data access.

-Constructors: Implemented parameterized constructors for efficient object initialization.
+• Constructors: Implemented parameterized constructors for efficient object initialization.

-Method Overloading: (If applicable) Used multiple constructors or methods with different parameters to provide flexible ways to add books.
+• Method Overloading: (If applicable) Used multiple constructors or methods with different parameters to provide flexible ways to add books.

-**2. Setup and Installation Instructions**
+## 2. Setup and Installation Instructions**

 • JDK Requirement: Ensure JDK 11 or higher is installed.